Open Source

 Limited features, trial periods, even when tied to some form of account, are very easily bypassed and only lead to cracked versions of the software being distributed with who knows what else put in it.

-In an ideal world, people would support support the free and open source software they use, incentivizing doing more of it.
+In an ideal world, people would support the free and open source software they use, incentivizing doing more of it.

 But that is unfortunately not the world we live in.